Bhamidipati Kameswara Rao

 Bhamidipati Kameswara Rao (1897–1958) was an Indian writer in the Telugu language, known for his humorous plays.
 He was inspired by French writer Moliere, whose plays he adapted into Telugu.
-Bhamidipati became a trendsetter in the field of humor playwriting.

-Bhamidipati not only translated some English farces into Telugu but also wrote original prahasanas (farces) in Telugu.
-His prahasanas are considered to be the best of type even today.
+Bhamidipati became a trendsetter in the field of comedic playwriting.
+Bhamidipati some English farces into Telugu and wrote original prahasanas (farces) in Telugu.
+His prahasanas are considered to be the best among Indian playwrights.

 Early life

-Bhamidipati's father Narsavadhanulu was a Vedic scholar, but Bhamidipati developed a love for literature at a young age.
+Bhamidipati's father Narsavadhanulu was a Vedic scholar.
+Bhamidipati developed a love for literature as a younth.
 In that era, many theatre organizations competed for awards in Parishat competitions in verse drama.
-Bhamidipati, belonging to a poor family was one of the Parishat's beneficiaries.
-That helped him to get through his graduation.
+Bhamidipati, belonging to a poor family was a beneficiary.
+That helped him to finish school.
 "Drama stood by me and hence I shall do something for drama" was his motto and he began writing plays, especially for students.

+Career

-Though he joined the government service, economic and family conditions forced him to work as a teacher at Rajahmundry.
-Bhamidipati did his M.A in Mathematics and retired as headmaster of Veeresalingam High School, Rajahmundry.
+He joined the government service, but economic and family conditions forced him to work as a teacher at Rajahmundry.
+Bhamidipati earned an M.A in Mathematics and retired as headmaster of Veeresalingam High School, Rajahmundry.

-He was in the company of great scholars, including legendary literary figures like Madhunapantula Satyanarayana, Chilakamarthi Lakshmi Narasimham, Sripada Krishnamurthy Sastry and Kasi Krishnamacharyulu.
-But the influence of Raghupathi Venkataratnam Naidu was more.
-Yet, Bhamidipati was a great fan of English plays and literature.
-His professor Cooldre's observation that ‘poetry and music were not different’ made Bhamidipati sit and think.
+He was in the company of legendary literary figures like Madhunapantula Satyanarayana, Chilakamarthi Lakshmi Narasimham, Sripada Krishnamurthy Sastry and Kasi Krishnamacharyulu.
+His primary influence was from Raghupathi Venkataratnam Naidu.
+Bhamidipati was a fan of English plays and literature.
 He began researching various works that resulted in his writing of Andhra Padyanataka Pathanam.